The Observers

 The Pattern

 Mara Chen found it.
-Every task location falls in a surveillance blind spot.
+Every task location falls in a surveillance blind spot — exactly.

 Broken AI in a Loop

-Problem: The systematic coverage of blind spots suggests awareness of the current surveillance landscape, not repetition of pre-Cascade patterns.
+Problem: the systematic coverage of blind spots requires awareness of the current surveillance landscape, not repetition of pre-Cascade patterns.
+The payment system is sophisticated and reliable — not the behavior of broken code.
+Someone rebuilt the financial infrastructure recently enough for it to still work.

 Deliberate Intelligence